standardebooks/tools/README.md

 These instructions were tested on Mac OS X 10.12.
 Your mileage may vary.

 1. Install the [Homebrew package manager](https://brew.sh).
-Or, if you already have it installed, make sure it is up to date:
+Or, if you already have it installed, make sure it's up to date:

     ```shell
     brew update